Why are there notches all over the leaves of my rhododendron?

-They prefer to feed on the tender new growth of rhododendron plants in the northwest.
+In the Northwest, they prefer to feed on the tender new growth of rhododendron plants.
 They also enjoy eating several other plants that are favorites of gardeners.
-You can find them on yews, hemlocks, strawberries, salal, huckleberry and several others.
+You can find them on yews, hemlocks, strawberries, salal, huckleberry, and several others.

 Adult root weevils are night feeders spending their days just under the soil surface staying cool and hiding from predators.
-The best way to know if you have root weevil is the distinctive notching on the edges of the leaves.
+The best way to know if you have a root weevil problem is the distinctive notching on the edges of leaves.

 How to Get Rid of Weevils

-There are many chemical insecticides on the market that can control root weevil but they are tricky to use and are harmful to beneficial insects.
+There are many chemical insecticides on the market that can control root weevil, but they are tricky to use and can be harmful to beneficial insects.
 Timing is key when using chemical insecticides.
-You will need to know what stage of life the root weevil is currently in and that changes from year to year.
+You will need to know what stage of life the root weevil is currently in for maximum effectiveness.
 A granular grub control on the soil can wipe out the root weevil in its larvae stage if they are actively feeding at the time.
 A foliar insecticide can kill the adults if they are feeding as well.
-If they are not actively feeding you will just be wasting time, chemicals and money and root weevils are only actively feeding about 40% of their life.
+If they are not actively feeding you will just be wasting time, chemicals, and money.
+Root weevils are only actively feeding about 40% of their life.

-This is the most effective way to control root weevils.
-Use beneficial nematodes.
+As an alternative to chemical treatment, use beneficial nematodes.
 Nematodes are small round worms that don’t get any bigger than 1 cm.
-They can be safely applied to the shrub and surrounding soil without use of masks, gloves or protective equipment.
-They are harmless to pets, wildlife, beneficial insects and us but they do quite a number on the root weevil.
-They actively seek out both the larvae and adult root weevil.
-They bore into the body cavity and release a bacterium that quickly kills the root weevil.
+They can be safely applied to the shrub and surrounding soil without use of masks, gloves, or protective equipment.
+They are harmless to pets, wildlife, beneficial insects, and humans, but they do quite a number on the root weevil.
+They actively and selectively seek out both the larval and adult root weevil.